jamiejamiebobamie/pegaFlashcards/notes.md

 Pega Platform applications are made up of instructions, called
 	rules, that govern
 	application behavior.
-The App Studio overview displays
-	an Application Layers section,
-	a visual representation of the
+The App Studio overview displays an Application Layers section, which is a visual representation of what?
-	rules that make up the application.
+	The rules that make up the application.
 Layers define
 	where rules reside and
 	where rules are maintained.